 If you have any trouble verifying your Wells Fargo Active Cash, you can always call customer service at 1-800-869-3557 for assistance.
 It’s best to verify your card as soon as possible after receiving it.

 The easiest way you can activate your Wells Fargo credit card is either online or through the Wells Fargo mobile app.
 Alternatively, you can activate your card or over the phone, by calling (877) 294-6933.
-To activate online or through the app, log in to your Wells Fargo online account (or create one first).
-To activate over the phone, you must provide your full card number and verify your identity.
 In total, the activation process should take you less than five minutes.
-You’ll also be able to use your card right after.… read full answer
+You’ll also be able to use your card right after.

 Here’s how to activate a Wells Fargo credit card: